Silvio Mangion: Trial, imprisonment and confessions

-Some time after the Cassar murder, Mangion was arrested and soon indicted.
+Sometime after the Cassar murder, Mangion was arrested and soon indicted.
 During a November 26, 2002 hearing, jurors determined that he was sane at the time of the murder, and on January 5, 2004, at the beginning of his jury trial, he pleaded guilty.
 Mangion was given a 21-year sentence for killing Frenc and attempting to kill Giuseppa.

-The other murders remained a mystery until a year after Mangion's conviction, when he implicated himself as the one responsible to several inmates at Corradino prison, one of them being Steven Spiteri.
+The other murders remained a mystery until a year after Mangion's conviction when he implicated himself as the one responsible to several inmates at Corradino prison, one of them being Steven Spiteri.
 Steven later reported those claims to the police, and Mangion was questioned on their validity, to which he confessed.
 He also implicated the Spiteris, but, by then, Leli had already died in 2000 and Oswaldo had committed suicide, hanging himself while in custody.
 Mangion was asked to walk the investigators through the crime scene, explaining the layout accurately.
 At some point during the trial proceedings, one inspector inquired about two peculiar tattoos Mangion had on each ear: one had the letter 'S', while the other had a 'K'.
 In response, the murderer joked that it stood for 'serial killer'.
 On June 23, 2010, Silvio Mangion was sentenced to life imprisonment for the murder of Rozina Zammit, and was given another life sentence for the murder of Maria Magrin at a later date.